desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

     rpc RevokeAllowance(MsgRevokeUserAllowance) returns(MsgRevokeAllowanceResponse);
 }

-// MsgGrantAllowance adds permissions for the grantee to spend up allowance of fees from the granter inside the given subspace. message MsgGrantAllowance {
+// MsgGrantAllowance adds permissions for the grantee to spend up allowance of fees from the treasury inside the given subspace. message MsgGrantAllowance {
   // Id of the subspace where the granter grants the allowance to the grantee uint64 subspace_id = 1 [